 1523.9 edit as shown

-“An originator that intends to use the block ack mechanism for the transmission of A-MPDU Data frames to an intended recipient should first check whether the intended recipient STA is capable of participating in block ack mechanism by discovering and examining its Delayed Block Ack and Immediate Block Ack capability bits.
-If the intended recipient STA is capable of participating, the originator sends an ADDBA Request frame indicating the TID for which the block ack agreement is being set up.
-When a block ack agreement is set up between HT STAs, the Buffer Size and Block Ack Timeout fields in the ADDBA Request frame are advisory.
-When a block ack agreement is set up between HT or DMG STAs, the Buffer Size and Block Ack Timeout fields in the ADDBA Request frame are advisory.
-When a block ack agreement is set up between a non-HT non-DMG STA and another STA, the Block Ack Policy and Buffer Size fields in the ADDBA Request frame are advisory.”
+“To set up a block ack agreement, an originator sends an ADDBA Request frame indicating the TID for which the block ack agreement is being set up.
+The Buffer Size and Block Ack Timeout fields in the ADDBA Request frame are advisory.
+A block ack agreement shall not be set up between a non-HT non-DMG STA and another STA .”

 1524.19 delete clause 10.24.3 (Data and acknowledgment transfer using immediate block ack policy and delayed block ack policy)